5 of the Biggest Spiders in West Virginia

 Cellar spiders are commonly seen in basements.

-Most of this spider’s length comes from its legs, and its body is small and relatively peanut-shaped.
-Sometimes, these spiders have a dark marking on their cephalothorax that resembles a skull, so you may have heard of the creatures called the “skull spider” on occasion.
+Most of the long-bodied cellar spider’s length comes from its legs.
+Its body is small and relatively peanut-shaped.
+Sometimes, these spiders have a dark marking on their cephalothorax that resembles a skull, which is why they are occasionally called skull spiders.

 3. Black and Yellow Garden Spider